ZTETool/ZTE-MU5001-HACK/README.md

 ## INSTALATION

-- For the V1 approach just copy and paste the code in the browser console as usual(works in any browser).
+- For the V1 approach just copy and paste the code from [src/hack.js](src/hack.js) in the browser console as usual(works in any browser).
 Also can be obfuscated and saved as a favorite as before, but obfuscated version is not released yet.

-- For the V2 approach, go to the releases page, download the xpi file, install in your browser, allow incognito if needed.
+- For the V2 approach, go to the [releases page](https://github.com/the-harry/ZTE-MU5001-HACK/releases), download the xpi file in the assets section, install in your browser, allow incognito if needed.
 The extension will run automatically when the active tab is `http(s)://192.168.0.1/*` or `http(s)://ufi.ztedevice.com/*`.

 ## FEATURES